Abdallah0799/product-builder/README.md

 The API is deployed on Google Cloud Run, making it accessible and scalable.

-You can generate a new product by clicking on this [endpoint](https://product-builder-main-883192161608.us-central1.run.app/get_new_product).

-Here is the format of a response:
+For security reasons, I’m unable to share the endpoint URL.
+But, here is the response format

 ```json
 {